Cracker Country: Cemetery

 The small cemetery located next to the church is a representation of the standard cemetery from the time of Florida pioneers.
-The tombstones are not recreations.
-Rather, they are actual tombstones from an abandoned cemetery near Okahumpka and were moved to Cracker Country for better preservation in 1986.
+The tombstones are actual tombstones from an abandoned cemetery near Okahumpka and they were moved to Cracker Country for better preservation in 1986.

 Okahumpka Train Depot

 The Okahumpka Train Depot was originally built in 1898, in Lake County, to serve a section of the Henry B. Plant Railroad system that stretched from Tampa, Florida to Savannah, Georgia.
 In 1978, the Seaboard Coastline Railroad System donated the train depot to Cracker Country, and since its donation, has been refurbished slightly, with the addition of roof shingles and platform railings.

 The Interior of the wooden-sided caboose.

-Visitors to Cracker Country today can sit in the original passenger waiting rooms and stand in the same ticket office used by train passengers at the turn of the last century.
+Visitors can sit in the passenger waiting rooms and stand in the ticket office used by train passengers at the turn of the 20th century.
 The freight room, unlike the rest of the depot, does not recreate an accurate freight room from the early 1900s, but instead includes a 500 square foot model train display, that took over 3,000 hours of labor, built by Robert Nelson and Jim Hunter.
-The model train and its surrounding model town is a recreation of what central Florida would have looked like at the turn of the last century.
+The model train and its surrounding model town is a recreation of what central Florida would have looked like at the turn of the 20th century.

 Caboose

 Standing next to the Okahumpka Train Depot, positioned as if part of a departing train, waiting to be boarded, is a caboose of a wooden-sided train from the Atlantic Coastline Rail.
 The caboose, numbered 0583, was built in 1917.
-The caboose houses the train conductor's office, where he would have ridden the train with the engineer and the flagman.
-In order to keep an eye on the main body of the train, the flagman would have ridden in a raised cupola in the center of the car, and if he noticed a problem, he would stop the train and walk back a mile up the track in order to place warning markers for any trains that might come behind them.

 The caboose contained a coal stove, a table, a water container, a wash basin, bunk beds, tools and spare parts, and a valve for the air brakes.

 Murphy Kitchen interior, with antique printing press and reenactor.

 The railroad company decided to retire the caboose in 1970, and it was then bought by Dr. James West, a physician, and the mayor of Lakeland.
 Dr. West used the caboose as an office, outfitting it with electricity before installing a commode, cabinets, and an examining table.
-In 1978, Dr. West died, and five years later, in 1983, his wife, Ellen West, donated the caboose to Cracker Country.
+In 1978, Dr. West died, and in 1983, his wife, Ellen West, donated the caboose to Cracker Country.